Justin Bieber Allegedly Has Been Struggling With Lyme Disease

 Original story: Justin Bieber had a pretty busy 2019.
 He had not one, but two weddings with model Hailey Bieber, continued growing his street-style fashion line called House of Drew, released a new single, Yummy, and ended off the year hot with the announcement of a new album, a world tour, and a Netflix documentary.
 Behind the scenes, though, Bieber's 2019 was also allegedly dealing with some health issues.

 TMZ and other outlets are reporting that the Sorry singer has been quietly battling Lyme disease.
-This information is reportedly set to be revealed in his upcoming documentary, Seasons, which will premier on January 27 at 12:00 p.m.
-ET.
+This information is reportedly set to be revealed in his upcoming documentary, Seasons, which will premier on January 27 at 12:00 pm ET (5pm GMT).

 Lyme is an infectious disease that's spread by ticks carrying the Borrelia burgdorferi bacteria.
-According to the Government of Canada website, the number of Lyme disease cases reported by all provinces increased from 144 in 2009 to 992 in 2016.
-More than 88% of the cases reported were from Ontario and Québec while Nova Scotia reported the highest incidence int he country at 12.7 times the national average.

-The most common sign of Lyme disease is a red, bullseye-shaped rash that occurs at the site of your infection (i.e., where your tick bite was).
-Only around 70% to 80% of Lyme disease cases have this symptom, so you'll want to look out for other flu-like symptoms, such as fever, chills, headache, fatigue, muscle and joint aches, and swollen lymph nodes.
+There are at least 30,000 confirmed new cases every year in the United States, but the US Centres for Disease Control and Prevention suggests that the number may be as high as 300,000.

 Advertisement